 - Annual Investment: Both estimates (given above) assume that money is invested annually in both ULIP and ELSS + Term

-- Long-Term Commitment: Both estimates assume that both ULIP and ‘ELSS + Term’ investors are committed for a long period; i.e. 10 to 15 years at least
+- Long-Term Commitment: Both estimates assume that both ULIP and ‘ELSS + Term’ investors are committed for a long period, i.e. 10 to 15 years at least

 - You are Comfortable Investing in Equity: The estimates assume that investor has chosen equity fund in the ULIP, and does not switch to debt in the investment term

-Changing any of the three conditions will alter the estimates in favour of ELSS.
+Changing any of the four conditions will alter the estimates in favour of ELSS.
 Also, out of the three the ‘long-term commitment’ is the trickiest.
 It is here the ULIPs suffer the most.
 Since, if you want tax deduction as well as good investment return, you must commit for at least 15 years.
 That too, with annual investment, and not with one time or partial premium payment term.

 Also, if we remove term insurance from ELSS investment, ELSS will have lower annual expenses.
 Though ULIP will still offer better returns, ELSS will enjoy a longer period before ULIP beats it.

-So Should You Invest in ULIP?
+When Should You Invest in ULIP?

-When To Invest in ELSS?
+When to Invest in ELSS?

 If you are an experienced investor and know where you are putting your money, you probably already know the answer.
 But, if not, here are the conditions when ELSS will score over ULIPs.
 If you:

-- Do not want to commit for very long period, but still can hold off for more than 5 years
+- Do not want to commit for a very long period, but still can hold off for more than 5 years

 - Are unsure if you can invest the same amount next year